Things to Do on the Big Island of Hawaii

 Rainbow Falls/Boiling Pots At Wailuku River State Park:

-Wailuku River State Park is a short drive from Hilo.
+Wailuku River State Park is a short drive from the center of Hilo.
 Right from the parking lot, you’ll come upon Rainbow Falls:

 If it’s open, you can also walk up the hill above the falls to view the “boiling pots,” which are several pools connected by underground cascades.
 The area was closed off when we were there, though!